We sort your Self Assessment for you. £169, all in.

 • 2 min read

-• Last updated 2 Apr 2024
+• Last updated 24 Apr 2025

-You don’t need to pay CGT if:
+When you don’t need to pay CGT on gifted property

-• You’ve lived there the entire time (it was your home)
+• You’ve lived there the entire time (it was your home).

-• Or you give it to your spouse
+• Or you give it to your spouse.

 • Or you put it into a trust for the benefit of your child.
-In this situation, it will be deferred until your child sells the property
+In this situation, it will be deferred until your child sells the property.

 Can I sell my property “at a friendly low price” so I don’t pay CGT?

-Are there any other taxes?
+Are there any other taxes to consider?

-Yes: stamp duty, inheritance tax, and sometimes rental income tax.
+Yes: stamp duty, inheritance tax and sometimes rental income tax.

 Read more in our guide to gifting property.

-Until April 2020 you could either:
+Until April 2020, you could either:

 What this means: